 1) Identify potential issues or risks before they become serious problems

 2) Ensure employees are following proper safety protocols

 6) Identify vulnerabilities in security measures

 8) Ensure your company is meeting its financial obligations

 9) Check for any legal breaches

 10) Discover how well your business is performing

 When conducting a compliance audit, you should focus on several key areas of your business.
-This might include reviewing your company’s policies and procedures to ensure that they are up to date and in compliance with all relevant laws and regulations.
-You should also review your company’s financial records and processes to ensure that they are accurate and complete, and you should evaluate your company’s internal controls to ensure that they are effective in preventing fraud and other types of financial mismanagement.
+This may include reviewing your company's policies and procedures to ensure that they are up to date and in compliance with all relevant laws and regulations.
+You should also review your company's financial records and processes to ensure that they are accurate and complete, and you should evaluate your company's internal controls to ensure that they are effective in reducing the likelihood of fraud and other types of financial mismanagement.